VIRTUAL EARTH PRODUCTS

 Italy Explorer

-here.
+This is another similar product with great potential, although at present it is only available for Italian territory.
+It can be accessed here.
 Note that it is check the box above "Avvia ItalyeXplorer" and if necessary download the Blaxxun plug-in (click on "questo file").
 The photo-realism is good.
 Prior to November 23, the 3D accuracy was better than Google Earth but, at the time of writing, limited.
-See some Matterhorn screenshot comparisons: pre-update GE(joke), IE, and FS, clearly showing the profile of the western ridge.
+See some Matterhorn screenshot comparisons: pre-update GE(joke),

 Update 13 March 2009.My thanks to Andrea Caporin at Italy explorer for informing me that Italy Explorer now includes high quality imagery and terrain of the Dolomites, accessible here.
 The Dolomite source terrain has a resolution of 1", showing up more detail than the 3" source terrain used by Google Earth and very much more detail that the incomplete and crudely interpolated Dolomite SRTM terrain used by Microsoft Virtual Earth.
 It is possible to use this to explore the rest of the world, including SRTM and some auxiliary mountain terrain.
 This auxiliary terrain is at present less extensive than in Google Earth but more extensive than in Microsoft Virtual Earth.